Funny 115 - The Third One

 at the end of the encounter.

-You know, you took one of the most disliked players in the cast,
+You know, you took one of the most disliked players

 and you completely fucked up her foot.
 How do you feel about

 Probst loves it